-Mercer Supply Co. by Peck & Co., United States
+Mercer Supply Co. by Peck & Co.

 Mercer Supply Co. is a barbershop, salon and retailer that provides high-end grooming goods and services to the modern man and woman of Baton Rouge, Louisiana.
 The salon has an interior design of polished concrete flooring, exposed trusses, Edison bulbs, panels of wood, leather furniture and waxed denim aprons.
 It is thoroughly current in its mix of the hardwearing, utilitarian and the traditional.
 This is also expressed throughout its brand identity, designed by Tennessee studio Peck & Co., using type, illustration, material choice and print finish across bags, notecards, business cards, stationery, swing tags, tissue paper, coasters, and website.